deep-ink-ventures/elio-dao-protocol/README.md

 cargo test
 ```

 The contracts within this protocol are loosely coupled and they need a wasm blob to [wire](https://github.com/deep-ink-ventures/elio-dao-protocol/blob/main/contracts/assets/src/test.rs#L19-L31).
-Therefore, after each code adjustments you need to run
+Therefore, after each code adjustment you need to run

 ```sh
 ./init.sh